emreguendogdu/emreguendogdu/README.md

 ## Hi there 👋

+A photorealistic, close-up midsection shot of a highly fit, athletic woman in a bright, modern indoor setting.
+She is wearing a matching pristine white seamless sports bra with thin straps and high-waisted white yoga leggings with a thick ribbed waistband.
+Her torso is angled slightly, with one hand resting lightly on her lower hip, showcasing lean muscle definition, a flat toned stomach, and healthy, glowing skin.
+The background is softly blurred (bokeh) with large windows letting in abundant natural daylight.
+Shot on an 85mm lens, f/2.8 for shallow depth of field.
+Commercial fitness photography, soft diffused lighting, emphasizing health, vitality, and wellness.

+Premium commercial photography for a luxury health and wellness brand.
+A highly detailed torso shot of a healthy, toned female figure demonstrating anti-aging vitality and peak fitness.
+She is dressed in bright white minimalist athletic wear.
+The lighting is bright, uplifting, and clean, streaming through a large modern window in a high-end clinic or studio.
+The focus is on her sculpted core, flawless glowing skin, and lean physique, representing metabolic health and rejuvenation.
+Cinematic lighting, sharp focus on the subject's midsection, 8k resolution, photorealistic lifestyle aesthetic.

 <!--
 **emreguendogdu/emreguendogdu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.